-The Blossom Valley housing market has heated up again this February, although it’s nowhere near as hot as it was a year ago.
-Homes in good shape which are priced appropriately continue to sell at or above list price, but overbids have significantly decreased in quantity and value as the market has cooled.
+The Blossom Valley housing market remained hot from spring into summer, although it’s a different kind of heat compared to early 2022.
+Homes in good shape which are priced appropriately regularly sell quickly and above list price, though overbids have decreased in quantity and percent over asking as buyers tangle with higher interest rates.
 While trends can vary based on price point, schools, zip codes, etc., the entire area is still in high demand.

 This article contains the latest monthly updates for the residential real estate market in San Jose’s Blossom Valley area.
 A few points from the single family housing market this month include:

-- The average listing took 26 days to sell.
-Anything under a month is considered a strong average, so this is a good pace, though not anywhere near the lighting fast averages of last year.
+- The average listing took just 11 days to sell.
+Anything under a month is considered a strong average, so this is lighting fast and has been stable at this pace for 4 months.

-Compared to this time last year, the Blossom Valley market is softer for seller’s prices, but buyers continue to compete against severely low inventory!
+Compared to this time last year, the Blossom Valley market is wildly hot with higher prices, but little to no inventory for buyers to chose from.
+It’s still a great market for sellers, while buyers continue to struggle.

 About Blossom Valley

 The Blossom Valley area of San Jose is on the south end of the city and covers the 95123 and 95136 zip codes.
 For our MLS, it’s “area 12.”
 A more affordable section of Silicon Valley, it has much to offer in addition to more reasonable housing prices.
-Many areas enjoy views of the Santa Teresa Foothills or the Communications Hill knolls or even the coastal foothills in the distance, as with the photo above.
+Many areas enjoy views of the Santa Teresa Foothills or the Communications Hill knolls or even the coastal foothills in the distance and Mt Umunhum.
 One corner of it sits alongside beautiful Almaden Lake, too.
 Another corner is located at the crossroads of Highways 85 and 87, making it an easy commute destination for those working in downtown San Jose.
 And there’s an abundance of shopping and dining opportunities.

 Now for some market data.